 Players and coaches do not have to quarantine if they are a close contact of someone who tests positive if they do not have symptoms and have completed the primary vaccine series and booster (if eligible) or have had a confirmed case of COVID-19 in the last 90 days.

 Players and coaches who are not vaccinated, have not completed the primary vaccine series and booster (if eligible), or have not had a confirmed case of COVID-19 in the last 90 days must quarantine for five days if they are a close contact of a household member who tests positive.
-They can return on day six with a negative molecular or PCR test performed not sooner than day five.
+They can return on day six with a negative molecular test performed not sooner than day five.

 For these individuals, email the following information to firstname.lastname@example.org.
 This information should be provided for all household members who are involved with the WBBA (player, coach, team manager, etc.).

 In the event that a portion or the entire 22-23 season is canceled or suspended, the WBBA will issue a prorated refund based on the WBBA costs incurred through the date of cancellation or suspension.
 The WBBA is a not-for-profit organization, which uses player registration fees to cover all expenses related to operating the House, Travel and Southwest basketball programs.
 These expenses include but are not limited to, renting gym space, paying referees, buying uniforms, and registering for tournaments.
 Any refunded amounts will be program-specific and each family will be notified how much will be refunded and when payments will be issued after the WBBA conducts a thorough accounting of the incurred costs.